SHFernando/Pauli-exclusion-as-a-necessary-condition-for-the-existence-of-the-H2-H-atom-transfer-barrier/README.md

 The data .csv files and orbital probability data (orb{i}.txt) should be copied to the directory where the script is executed.
 If all the python libraries in the script are installed the script will then recreate all the plots in the manuscript.

-* Only the .csv and .txt files in folders maked "FOR_PLOTTING" are handled by the script.
+* Only the .csv and .txt files in folders marked "FOR_PLOTTING" are handled by the script.